jinghuazhao/FM-pipeline/README.md

 ### --- 1000Genomes panel ---

-This is available as [FUSION LD reference panel](https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2), with [1KG.sh](1KG/1KG.sh) to generate `SNPinfo.dta.gz` and [st.do](1KG/st.do) to generate the script [Extract.sh](1KG/Extract.sh) for the required LD-blocks.
+The approximately independent LD blocks are available from [1KG/LD-blocks](1KG/LD-blocks), derived from [FUSION LD reference panel](https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2), with
+[1KG.sh](1KG/1KG.sh) for `SNPinfo.dta.gz` and [st.do](1KG/st.do) for script [Extract.sh](1KG/Extract.sh).

 ### --- The lead SNPs ---

-From the 97 SNPs described in the SUMSTATS repository, a st.bed is generated as follows,
+From the 97 SNPs described in the SUMSTATS repository, a 97.bed is generated as follows,
 ```bash
 # st.bed
 (